TAX COLLECTOR

 Property Tax Bills – Property tax bills are mailed out ONCE a year, usually in mid-July and cover four quarterly payments.
 The bill mailed in July includes the 3rd and 4th quarters of the current year and the preliminary 1st and 2nd quarters of the next year.
 Payments are due quarterly: February 1st, May 1st, August 1st and November 1st with a 10 day grace period, the maximum allowed by State Law.
 If the 10th falls on a weekend or a Borough holiday, the grace period is extended to the Borough’s next business day.

-Rebates and deductions – The State of New Jersey has instituted several rebate programs regarding property taxes.
+Rebates and Deductions – The State of New Jersey has instituted several rebate programs regarding property taxes.
 For information on the Property Tax Rebate program (PTR or “tax freeze”) you may call 1-800-882-6597.
-For information on Homestead Rebate, you may call 1-888-238-1233.
+For information on the Anchor Program, you may call 1-888-238-1233.
 You may also qualify for a $250 senior citizen deduction or a $250 veteran’s deduction.
 For information on these deductions, you may call either the Tax Collector’s or Tax Assessor’s office at 732-892-3434.

 Water and Sewer – The Tax Collector is also responsible for the billing and collection of Water/Sewer bills.
 Water/Sewer is billed quarterly according to the section of town in which you live, therefore, due dates of these bills vary.
 Meters are read by our Department of Public Works and the bills consist of two components -water usage between reading dates and a quarterly ready-to-serve charge.
 At present, household rates are $7.85 per thousand gallons of water/sewer and a ready-to-serve charge of $79.00 per living unit.
 For all miscellaneous charges including but not limited to call outs, after hour call outs, meter prices, connection fees, final reads, repairs, leak checks and more, please refer to Borough Ordinance 2020-01 by clicking on the below link: